minvws/nl-kat-coordination/mula/docs/architecture.md

 ![queue.svg](./img/queue.svg)

-Interaction with the scheduler and access to the internals of the 'Scheduler App' can be accessed by the `Server` which implements a HTTP REST API interface.
+Interaction with the scheduler and access to the internals of the `Scheduler App` can be accessed by the `Server` which implements a HTTP REST API interface.

 ## Dataflows

 Within a KAT implementation of the scheduler we can identify several dataflows of how tasks are created and pushed onto the priority queue.
-In the following section we review how different dataflows, from the `boefjes` and the `normalizers` schedulers are implemented within the `Scheduler` system.
+In the following section we review how different dataflows, from the `boefjes`, the `normalizers`, `report` schedulers are implemented within the `Scheduler` system.

 ### `Scheduler`